Jish: Ottoman Empire

 In 1596, Jish appeared in Ottoman tax registers as being in the Nahiya of Jira, of the Liwa Safad.
 It had a population of 71 households and 20 bachelors, all Muslim.
 The villagers paid taxes on goats and beehives, but most of its taxes were in the form of a fixed sum: total taxes amounted to around 30,750 akçe.

-In the 17th century, the village was inhabited by Druze.
+In the 17th century, the village had been inhabited by Druze, but they later departed from it.
 The Turkish traveler Evliya Çelebi, who passed by the village in 1648, wrote:Then comes the village of Jish, with one hundred houses of accursed believers in the transmigration of souls (tenāsukhi mezhebindén).
 Yet what beautiful boys and girls they have!
 And what a climate!
 Every one of these girls has queenly, gazelle-like, bewitching eyes, which captivate the beholder—an unusual sight.

 According to Yitzhak Ben-Zvi, Maronites first settled in Jish during the early 18th century.
 This may have happened as a result of the Battle of Ain Dara (1711), in which the Qaysis defeated the Yamanis and drove many of them from Mount Lebanon.
-Ben-Zvi recorded a local tradition, according which two families in the village preceded the Maronite immigration; One of them—the Hashouls, the oldest family in the village— were Maronites of Jewish ancestry and were originally known by the name Shaul.
+Ben-Zvi recorded a local tradition, according to which two families in the village preceded the Maronite immigration; One of them—the Hashouls, the oldest family in the village— were Maronites of Jewish ancestry and were originally known by the name Shaul.

 The Galilee earthquake of 1837 caused widespread damage and over 200 deaths.
 Three weeks afterward, contemporaries reported "a large rent in the ground...about a foot wide and fifty feet long."
 All the Galilee villages that were badly damaged at the time, including Jish, were situated on the slopes of steep hills.
 The presence of old landslides has been observed on aerial photographs.
 The fact that the village was built on dip slopes consisting of soft bedrock and soil has made it more vulnerable to landslides.
 According to Andrew Thomson, no houses in Jish were left standing.
-The church fell, killing 130 people and the old town walls collapsed.
-A total of 235 people died and the ground was left fissured.
+The church fell, killing 130 people, and the old town walls collapsed.
+A total of 235 people died, and the ground was left fissured.
 At the time, the village was noted as a mixed Muslim and Maronite village in the Safad district.

 At the end of the 19th century, Jish was described as a "well-built village of good masonry" with about 600 Christian and 200 Muslim inhabitants.

 A population list from about 1887 showed El Jish to have about 1,935 inhabitants; 975 Christians and 960 Muslims.

 British Mandate

-At the time of the 1922 census of Palestine, Jish had a population of 721—380 Christians and 341 Muslims.
+At the time of the 1922 census of Palestine, Jish had a population of 721–380 Christians and 341 Muslims.
 The Christians were classified as 71% Maronite and 29% Greek Catholic (or Melchite).
 By the 1931 census, Jish had 182 inhabited houses and a population of 358 Christians and 397 Muslims.